Identity Theft and Fraud

 Cell Phone Safety

-If you’ve lost or have had your cell phone stolen and haven't setup any security at all, your contacts, (and who doesn't keep account numbers and the 300 passwords we all need to run our lives!), personal confidential documents, and calendar are free for the viewing.
+If you’ve lost or have had your cell phone stolen and haven't setup any security at all, your contacts, personal confidential documents, and calendar are free for the viewing.
 You don't want some criminal knowing you won't be home for the weekend and the rest of your personal business!
 With identity theft getting worse, here are 15 simple tips that can make having your phone lost or stolen a little easier to deal with and with a lot less stress!

 - Protect your data in case of theft.
 Because they're so portable, the biggest threat to a mobile device is loss or theft.
 Several mobile products offer features to locate and recover a lost or stolen phone.
 Typically they also include the ability to lock the phone, make the phone flash and scream even if the volume is turned off, and wipe out all private data if it can't be recovered.
 There are also programs available that allow you to remotely lock and wipe the phone by sending a text message.
 Some are free for locate usage with lock and wipe features paid, but in general are very low cost.